rapidsai/rmm/README.md

 ### `device_scalar`
 A typed, RAII class for allocation of a single element in device memory.
-This is similar to a `device_uvector`, but provides convenience functions like modifying the value in device memory from the host, or retrieving the value from device to host.
+This is similar to a `device_uvector` with a single element, but provides convenience functions like modifying the value in device memory from the host, or retrieving the value from device to host.

 #### Example
 ```c++